 The following four interrelated subprojects will provide meaningful answers to the research questions outlined above:

-The principal researchers are Dr Elena Parina and Professor Erich Poppe, who are both in the department of Comparative Linguistics and Celtic Studies at the University of Marburg.
-Raphael Sackmann is also working on the project as a research assistant.
+The principal researchers are Professor Elena Parina (Section for Celtic Studies at the University of Bonn) and Professor Erich Poppe (department of Comparative Linguistics and Celtic Studies at the University of Marburg).
+Dr Dagmar Bronner (Bonn) and Raphael Sackmann (Marburg) are also working on the project as research assistants.